 Who is Performing?

-Make a game plan beforehand for getting to the festival grounds located at 1100 Seabreeze Blvd.
-While the beach area has several parking lots that are highlighted on the official Tortuga website, there won’t be special event parking available on the beach, so you might be scouring the streets for a while if you want to rely on regular parking options.
+The festival grounds are located at 1100 Seabreeze Blvd., and concert goers will definitely want to make a game plan before heading over.
+The beach area has several parking lots that are highlighted on the official Tortuga website, however, there won’t be special event parking available on the beach.
+You might be scouring the streets for a while if you want to rely on regular parking options, and the festival is certain to draw a large crowd.

 Water Taxi